The Implicit Bias of Structured State Space Models Can Be Poisoned With Clean Labels: Further Experimental Results

-The experiments in \cref{sec:exper:poison} corroborate the theoretical results of \cref{sec:analysis:poison} by demonstrating that SSMs are susceptible to clean-label poisoning. \cref{tab:poison_longer} supplements those experiments by including results in which the SSMs were trained on longer sequences.
+The experiments in \cref{tab:poison_syn} corroborate the theoretical results of \cref{sec:analysis:poison} by showcasing synthetic regimes in which SSMs are susceptible to clean-label poisoning. \cref{tab:poison_syn_longer} supplements the experiments of \cref{tab:poison_syn} by including results in which the SSMs were trained on longer sequences. \cref{tab:poison_syn_std,tab:poison_syn_longer_std} report the standard deviations of the quantities presented in \cref{tab:poison_syn,tab:poison_syn_longer} respectively.